-The Company's influence on working conditions and human rights in our supply chain, and our responsibility to ensure decent working conditions, health and safety and human rights in the value chain has been defined as one of Eidesvik's material sustainability topics.
+Management of relationships with suppliers has been defined as one of Eidesvik's material sustainability topics.
 Through our operations and purchasing decisions, we have an impact on social, environmental and economic conditions in our value chain.
 Monitoring and addressing potential RBC risks in our value chain strengthens trust in our business and increases our readiness for more stringent regulations on RBC.